Overview of Switzerland's Dairy Industry

 Notable Dairy Farms

-• Schwandenhof: Focuses on producing high-quality milk.
+• Schwandenhof: Focuses on producing quality milk.

 • Theresenhof Dairy Farm: Specializes in cattle breeding and milk production.